Obligations when facilitating student transfers

-International student delivery was identified as a risk priority for ASQA over the 2022-23 financial year.
-ASQA monitors concerns about onshore overseas student transfers that may not satisfy educational or industry expectations.
+ASQA monitors concerns about onshore overseas student transfers and concurrent enrolments that may not satisfy educational or industry expectations.
 Our focus is on supporting providers to continuously improve and to self-assure their practices in relation to overseas students.
 Our aim is to be able to offer fit-for-purpose education and support to help providers implement appropriate processes to meet their legislative requirements.

 When transferring overseas students between registered training organisations and/or higher education providers, there are specific obligations you have towards these students.
 This includes:

-- ensuring your organisation does not knowingly accept student transfers without waiting the requisite six months, unless permitted under Standard 7.
+- ensuring your organisation does not knowingly enrol a student without waiting the requisite six months, unless permitted under Standard 7.

 - ensuring that education agents you work with act ethically, honestly and in students' best interests.